 Now when your baby is feeding at the breast itself you have anywhere between 3 to 5 (on average) let downs of milk, as your baby works through those cycles.
 So certainly when you are pumping with a hospital grade pump, when the flow starts to slow a little bit, that’s the end of one let down.
 You may need to increase the cycle and speed to generate another letdown.
 To replicate this natural feeding, aim for this many releases of milk, if you can.

-If you’ve managed to put in all this hard work at the beginning with all of that pumping to get your supply established, then there is potential opportunity to reduce some of the pumping sessions later on.
+And certainly, if you’ve managed to put in all this hard work at the beginning with all of that pumping to get your supply established, then there is potential opportunity to reduce some of the pumping sessions later on.
 Now this might not be the case, and some women find the opposite is true – that they need to increase the pumping sessions to maintain that supply.